 Arranged over the span of a year, "Betrayed by the Angels" is a new 12" record and live performance piece that serves as a personal reflection on finding where one belongs in the chaos of leaving.
 The story is told by an intimate orchestra of guitar and synthesizer voices singing out against a backdrop of crackling rumble, accompanied by video projections synchronized to each nuance, movement and texture.

 Greenspon's work is primarily intended for live interaction in non-traditional environments.
-His extensive touring history includes over 400 performances nationwide in countless living rooms, DIY art spaces, galleries, universities, museums and unconventional venues ranging from bomb shelters, meat lockers, rooftops, buses, factories, parking garages, a bomb shelter in Salt Lake City, a meat locker in Oakland, a rooftop in Wisconsin and the levee wall of an abandoned naval base in New Orleans.
+His extensive touring history includes over 400 performances nationwide in countless living rooms, DIY art spaces, galleries, universities, museums and unconventional venues including buses, factories, parking garages, a bomb shelter in Salt Lake City, a meat locker in Oakland, a rooftop in Wisconsin and the levee wall of an abandoned naval base in New Orleans.

 - Tiny Mix Tapes

 "['Machine Shop' is] a sonic feast devoured in three all-too-short minutes composed of deliciously delayed guitar pickings and crunchy crescendo-ing soundscapes."

 "[His] interaction is made up of an almost solipsistic communication with compositional structures, evolving abstract spaces of sound and melody the listener may get lost in until the construction occasionally collapses by means of sudden, unexpected interference of tape manipulation or other noise production... exactly the musical category where he has established a position among the most outstanding contemporary artists.
 For what it's worth, Kevin Greenspon's output is among the most fascinating and exciting stuff you'll hear in 2010."